aloofy92/css-interview/README.md

   * Add `25px` of padding to each `<div>` element
   * Add `10px` of margin to each `<li>` element
   * Italicize each `<li>` element
+* Add your styles file to your 'html-interview' on github
-* Submit in Populi using CodeGrade
+* Submit in Populi using CodeGrade under 'CSS Interview'

 ## Stretch goals